trydofor/intellij-any2dto/README.md

  * Database - select columns in Database ToolWindow, MappedType
  * ValuedText - select any Non-Java-Word separated values, GuessType
  * Sql2DSL - simple mysql select to jooq DSL in wings style
+ * Review - copy code as markdown to review

 for more detail usage, go to [github any2dto](https://github.com/trydofor/intellij-any2dto/)
 <!-- Plugin description end -->